Jacquesng/Privo/DIG-CEN.pdf.md

 ## External

-Dilligence Incternational Group communicates relevant control-related information to external parties including shareholders, customers, contractors, regulators, and government entities as needed according to contractual and regulatory/statutory obligation.
+Privo IT, LLC communicates relevant control-related information to external parties including shareholders, customers, contractors, regulators, and government entities as needed according to contractual and regulatory/statutory obligation.